-If the sum of the amount shown in Box 5 of all of your Forms SSA-1099 and Forms RRB- 1099 is a negative figure and all or part of this negative figure is for benefits you included in gross income in an earlier year, you can take a miscellaneous deduction for the amount of the negative figure that represents those benefits.
+If the sum of the amounts shown in box 5 of all of your Forms SSA-1099 and Forms RRB-1099 is a negative figure and all or part of this negative figure is for benefits you included in gross income in an earlier year, you can take a miscellaneous deduction for the amount of the negative figure that represents those benefits.
 However, if the deduction is more than \$3,000, you will have to use a special computation to figure your tax.
-Get Publication 915, Social Security Benefits, for additional information.
+Get Publication 915, Social Security and Equivalent Railroad Retirement Benefits, for additional information.